getodk/docs/docs/central-upgrade.rst

   .. tab:: Custom mail server
      .. warning::
        Before starting, read the instructions at the top of this section carefully and **make sure you are actually using a custom mail server**.
-If you are not, you will delete the private keys used to secure the emails Central sends.
+If you are not, you may have to reconfigure DKIM support.

      #. **Delete the old DKIM folder** and its contents.